jinwookh/linux-c-example/chapter16-http/http_server_web/readme.md

 # TODO
 - process is created every request and becomes zombie as it ends.
 Zombie process needs to be deleted as child process ends.
+-> problem solved.
+set `SA_NOCLDWAIT` flag so the parent does not wait for the child process.
+If child process ends, it just ends.

 - Connection between client and server is keep being established.
 Keeping connection alive may have some benefit, however this is not intended, and don't know why connection is being alive.
+-> problem solved.
+connection is not being alive. connection ends when client recieves the response.

 - child process takes over parent process, and listens port and establishes connection with client.
 There should be only one process who listens to the port.
+-> problem solved,
+child process does not take over the parent process.
+It just ends after working iwth single request is done.